jhimross/wordcamp-certificate/README.md

 # WordCamp Certificate Generator

-> A WordPress plugin that auto-generates a Certificate of Attendance for WordCamp attendees.
-Attendees simply enter their full name and email address to instantly receive a beautifully designed, printable certificate.
+> A WordPress plugin that automatically generates a Certificate of Attendance for WordCamp attendees.
+Attendees simply enter their full name and the email address they used to purchase their WordCamp ticket to instantly receive a beautifully designed, printable certificate.

 ![WordPress](https://img.shields.io/badge/WordPress-5.8%2B-21759b?style=flat-square&logo=wordpress)
 ![PHP](https://img.shields.io/badge/PHP-7.4%2B-777bb4?style=flat-square&logo=php)